 The defined benefit retirement plan is subject to the provisions of the Employee Retirement Income Security Act of 1974, as amended.
 We expect that our future contributions to the defined benefit retirement plan will be based on the minimum funding requirements of the Internal Revenue Code and on the plan's funded status.
 Any significant decline in the fair value of our defined benefit retirement plan assets or other adverse changes to the significant assumptions used to determine the plan's funded status would negatively impact its funded status and could result in increased funding in future periods.
 The impact on the funded status is determined based upon market conditions in effect when we completed our annual valuation.
 During the three months ended March 31, 2017, we made cash contributions to the defined benefit retirement plan of \$0.3 million.
-We anticipate that our remaining contributions to the defined benefits paid.
-We anticipate that our contributions to fund postretirement medical benefits in 2017 will be approximately \$2.6 million.
+We anticipate that our remaining contributions to the defined benefit retirement plan in 2017 will be approximately \$2.6 million.
+We fund the postretirement medical benefits throughout the year based on benefits paid.
+We anticipate that our contributions to fund postretirement medical benefits in 2017 will be approximately \$4.1 million.